Rochet2/compilers/README.md

 #### Development
 - For development
   - edit `TestCode.txt` inside the cloned repository to contain your code.
-    - the file is in gitignore and will not be in source control.
     - the file is preconfigured to be used by default when the interpreter is run through MonoDevelop.
   - select `Debug` from the dropdown on the top left.
   - press the play button to compile and run the interpreter with `TestCode.txt` as the input file.